pagkly/Zed/Investopedia3/What Is Front-Running in Stocks.md

 This form of front-running is illegal and unethical.
 The broker has made a profit based on information that was not public knowledge.
 The delay in execution may even have cost the client money.

-Front-running is similar to [insider trading](https://www.investopedia.com/terms/i/insidertrading.asp), with the minor difference in this case that the broker works for the client's brokerage rather than inside the client's business.
+Front-running is similar to [[insider trading]](https://www.investopedia.com/terms/i/insidertrading.asp), with the minor difference in this case that the broker works for the client's brokerage rather than inside the client's business.

 ### Exploiting Analyst Recommendations